splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 .. _adv-conf-otel:

-Complete advanced configurations for the Collector
+Complete advanced configurations for the OTel Collector
 ====================================================

 As you  get ready to roll out your first teams, further securing the OpenTelemetry collector.
 For details, see :ref:`otel-security`.
 You can store your token as a secret or use different methods to securely store tokens, user and password information outside the configuration.yaml for the OTel agent.